kallaway/100-days-of-code/r1-log.md

 ### R1D20 - July 16th, 2018

 Implemented final piece of code for encrypting and decrypting a message using two simple keys.
 Noticed that a piece of code I thought was badly written was actually not that bad.
 Reached the end of module quizz but I'll be taking it tomorrow.
 Also watched more videos that explained things about Spring

+### R1D21 - July 17th, 2018

+Well, no coding today, just took the end of week 1 quizz.
+Watched the introduction video for week 2, it looks like this will be a fun project to work with.